ashikurrahmans/mac-house-react/README.md

-This is website has been created using few technology.
+This website has been created using few technology.
 All of are listed below :

 - Javascript **React Library** for fronted technology.
 - I Used **Tailwind CSS** for desiging the fronten style.